jf0772256/POS/README.md

 v.
 0.3.0 fully revised application moved to external single class, and referenced from a single application<br>
 v.
 0.3.1 issue already uncovered, where all data completely lost if the application fails.<br>
 v.
 0.3.2 bug fix for few things and fixed a few spelling errors, updated data access from arrays<br>
 v.
-0.3.3 bug fix for erronious data retrieval and updates, added full admin menu and exit commands<br>
+0.3.3 bug fix for erroneous data retrieval and updates, added full admin menu and exit commands<br>
 v.
 0.3.4 corrected more bugs.<br>
 v.
 0.3.5 updated to use data access to store data read writes from data base array tables. but there are issues with keys returned.<br>
 v.
 0.3.6 found correction from stackoverflow and implemented to current code to strip unicode strings to ascii strings when using JSON<br>